 3. Contrast white cabinets with a colorful range cooker

-Not only will the warmth from the range will make the space cosy and welcoming but the bright color make your space feel warmer all year round .
+Not only will the warmth from the range will make a traditional white kitchen feel cozy and welcoming but the bright color make your space warmer all year round.

 4. Add a pop of color to a traditional white kitchen with a pretty blind

 Soft furnishings are the best way to add character into any room.
 Cost-effective and straightforward to change, they are an easy way to completely reinvent the look and feel of a space.

 Traditional white kitchen ideas give you total freedom in the colors of your soft furnishings as it goes with any color, pattern and texture – so you can choose blinds, cushions and throws that not only complement your kitchen but also reflect your personality.